 The programme is divided into 2 two-week terms.
 All courses are taught in English and all (except for Introduction to American Law) are taught by faculty members from different legal cultures, exposing participants not only to comparative law studies but also to different teaching methods.

 The Institute is aimed at students who have completed at least three years of law study, students preparing to study for an LLM degree in the United States, and other advanced law students from all countries.
 The Institute also welcomes judges, academics, practitioners, and other professionals seeking knowledge of American, international, and comparative law to apply for the programme.

-The courses offered during the Duke-Leiden Institute 2019 will be updated soon.
-Courses of last year included:
+The courses offered during the Duke-Leiden Institute 2019 are the following:

 - Challenges in Multilateral and Regional Trade Governance